-hansen partnership pty Itd

-melbourne | vietnam

-level 4 136 exhibition st

-melbourne vis 3000

-t 61 3 9654 8844 f 61 3 9654 8088
+hansen partnership pty ltd melbourne | vietnam level 4 136 exhibition st melbourne vic 3000 t 61 3 9654 8848 f 61 3 9654 8088 e info@hansen-online.com.au

-e info@hansen-online.com.au

-w hansen-online.com.au

 3.4 community and open space

 The structure plan details the distribution of proposed public open space and location of key community facilities within the precinct.
 The particular requirements for community infrastructure have not been identified at this time and will be subject to more detailed assessment over time, given the dependence on the rate of transition of previously developed land.
 Key elements of community infrastructure and open space are identified on the following plan, including: